The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Discussion

-We explored the formation mechanism of the in-situ component of the stellar haloes and found that it consists mostly of stellar material originally generated in the inner regions of the main galaxy but is then likely expelled to its outskirts during interactions with satellite galaxies.
-Additionally, some of this in-situ stellar material originated as a direct consequence of merger events, born out of the gas that gas-rich satellites provide the main galaxy with.
+We explored the formation mechanism of the in situ component of the stellar halos and found that it consists mostly of stellar material originally generated in the inner regions of the main galaxy, but is then likely expelled to its outskirts during interactions with satellite galaxies.
+Additionally, some of this in situ stellar material originated as a direct consequence of merger events, born out of the gas that gas-rich satellites provide the main galaxy with.
 This supports the results found in \cite{Stierwalt2015}, who analysed observational data of 60 isolated dwarf pairs and suggested that, in the stellar mass range $10^7 - 10^9 \, M_\odot$, the interactions between two dwarf galaxies in this environment can lead to an enhancement in their star formation rate, and that starbursts can be triggered throughout these mergers even in early stages in the interaction.
-As mentioned before in Sec. \ref{subsec:acc_stelhalo}, along with the gas, satellite galaxies can also provide stellar material to the main galaxy and constitute the accreted part of stellar halo seen together with the in-situ one.
+As mentioned in Sect. \ref{subsec:acc_stelhalo}, along with the gas, satellite galaxies can also provide stellar material to the main galaxy and constitute the accreted part of stellar halo seen together with the in situ one.
 In the context of relative isolation in which the galaxies of our sample evolve, the interactions between dwarfs lead to their inevitable merger that has this impact in the formation of the main dwarf's stellar halo.
-This idea is also supported by \cite{Paudel2018} who found that the probability of having dwarf-dwarf interactions and mergers increases in low-density environments, because in the case that the dwarf galaxies are close to a giant galaxy, the interaction between them will most likely not take place, and instead they will both become satellites of the giant galaxy.
+This idea is also supported by \cite{Paudel2018}, who found that the probability of having dwarf-dwarf interactions and mergers increases in low-density environments.
+This because in cases where the dwarf galaxies are close to a giant galaxy, the interaction between them will most likely not take place and, instead, they will both become satellites of the giant galaxy.